zGrga/numpy_quazi_torch/README.md

                         Path to pretrained weights
 ```

+The output of a tran is saved in `runs` directory.
+Each training execution has its own ID which is given randomly.
+So, for example, if you need to find your latest training weights, you will look into `runs` directory and find the latest created dictionary in which you can see `weights` directory with all the layers weights.

 ## Server

-There is also streamlit server that can be started by the following command:
+There is also a streamlit server that can be started by the following command:

 ```
 (working_python_enviroment)$ streamlit run server.py
 ```

-Automatically the GUI inside the web browser will be displayed.
+Automatically, the GUI inside the web browser will be displayed.

 ![GUI](images/GUI.png)

-There you can just upload a MNIST image and get the models predition.
+There you can just upload a MNIST image and get the models'predition.